Electromagnetic Flow Meter Measuring Principle

 The processed signal is fed into the microprocessor that calculates the volumetric flow of liquid.

-to know more watch below video for 3D illustration of Electromagnetic flow meter working
+To know more watch the below video for a 3D illustration of the flow meter working

 The main applications can be found in the following sectors,